natebragg/bankroll/README.md

 # Bankroll: A COIN wrapper

-Bankroll is a wrapper for COIN-OR CLP.
+Bankroll is a wrapper for COIN-OR CLP and CBC.

 It also comes with a simple executable frontend.

 ## Building

-Bankroll depends on Stack and the Haskell platform, and CLP.
+Bankroll depends on Stack and the Haskell platform, CLP, and CBC.

 On Ubuntu, these can be installed with: